Battle of Himera (480 BC): Dorian Greeks dominate Sicily

-Cleander (505–498 BC) and his brother Hippocrates (498–491) of Gela successfully took over both Ionian and Dorian Greek territory, and by 490 BC, Zankle, Leontini, Catana, Naxos, besides neighboring Sicel lands and Camarina had fallen to Gela.
-Gelo, successor of Hippocrates, captured Syracuse and made the city his capital.
-By using deportation and enslavement, Gelo transformed the former Greek Ionian cities into Greek Dorian ones and made Syracuse the dominant power in Sicily.
-Meanwhile, Akragas, another Doric city, had taken over neighboring Sikan and Sicel lands under the tyrant Theron (488–472 BC).
-To forestall any conflicts between Akragas and Syracuse, Gelo and Theron married into each other's families, thus creating a united front against the Sicels and Ionian Greeks of Sicily.
+Cleander (505–498 BC) and his brother Hippocrates (498–491) of Gela successfully took over both Ionian and Dorian Greek territory, and by 490 BC, Zankle, Leontini, Catana, Naxos, and Camarina, as well as neighboring Sicel lands, had fallen to Gela.
+Gelon, successor of Hippocrates, captured Syracuse and made the city his capital.
+By using deportation and enslavement, Gelon transformed the former Ionian cities into Dorian ones and made Syracuse the dominant power in Sicily.
+Meanwhile, Akragas, another Dorian city, had taken over neighboring Sican and Sicel lands under the tyrant Theron (488–472 BC).
+To forestall any conflicts between Akragas and Syracuse, Gelon and Theron married into each other's families, thus creating a united front against the Sicels and Ionian Greeks of Sicily.

 Ionian Greeks call on Carthage

-To counter this Doric threat, the Greek Anaxilas of Rhegion, who had captured Zankle from Gela in 490 BC, allied himself with Terillus of Himera, and married the daughter of Terillus.
-Himera and Rhegion next became allies of Carthage, the tyrants even built up personal relationships with the Magonid dynasty of Carthage.
-Selinus, a Doric city whose territory bordered Theron's domain, also became a Carthaginian ally – perhaps the fear of Theron and the destruction of Megara Hyblaea (mother city of, Selinus), by Gelo, had played a part in this decision.
-Thus, 3 power blocks were delicately balanced in Sicily by 483 BC – Ionians dominating the north, Carthage the west, Dorians the east and south.
-The Sicels and Sikans in the interior remained passive, and if not directly under Greek rule, did not hinder the movements of their forces.
+To counter this Dorian threat, Anaxilas of Rhegion, who had captured Zankle from Gela in 490 BC, allied himself with Terillus of Himera and married his daughter.
+Himera and Rhegion next became allies of Carthage; the tyrants even built up personal relationships with the Magonid dynasty of Carthage.
+Selinus, a Dorian city whose territory bordered Theron's domain, also became a Carthaginian ally; the fear of Theron and the destruction of Megara Hyblaea (mother city of Selinus) by Gelon may have played a part in this decision.
+Thus, 3 power blocks were delicately balanced in Sicily by 483 BC: Ionians dominating the north, Carthage the west, Dorians the east and south.
+The Sicels and Sicans in the interior remained passive, and even if not directly under Greek rule, did not hinder the movements of their forces.
 The Elmyians joined the Carthaginian alliance.